جامعة النجاح الوطنية

 • 10636111

-Numerical analysis is concerned with finding numerical solutions to problems, especially those for which analytical solutions do not exist or are not readily obtainable.
-This course unit provides an introduction to the subject and treats the topics of solving nonlinear equations, both in one variable and in many variables, solving linear systems of equations and of approximating functions by polynomials.
-These topics are of great practical importance in science, engineering and finance, for example, and also have intrinsic mathematical interest.
-The course unit concentrates on theoretical analysis and on the development of practical algorithms
+Numerical analysis is concerned with finding numerical solutions to problems, especially those for which analytical solutions do not exist or are not readily obtainable. this course unit provides an introduction to the subject and treats the topics of solving nonlinear equations, both in one variable and in many variables, solving linear systems of equations and of approximating functions by polynomials. these topics are of great practical importance in science, engineering and finance, for example, and also have intrinsic mathematical interest. the course unit concentrates on theoretical analysis and on the development of practical algorithms

 3